jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

-Now we need to use these values inside of our ExpenseItem component Currently it is looking for these values as regular variables and not as props First we have to let the component know that it will be accepting props by adding the props variable as ar argument when we define our component function
+Now we need to use these values inside of our ExpenseItem component Currently it is looking for these values as regular variables and not as props First we have to let the component know that it will be accepting props by adding the props variable as an argument when we define our component function
 Technically you can name it whatever you want but typically this is named props to make it clear
 ```
 const ExpenseItem = (props) => {